kw-ch/kw-ch.github.io/_posts/2022-12-29-emg-cookbook.md

 Regardless, an analog low-pass filter before the signal is sampled is always needed to avoid aliasing.
 A Sallen-Key filter is the most commonly used low-pass filter for EMG but a simple passive filter can work.
 The Multiple Feedback topology can also be considered since Sallen-Key filters have an issue where the frequency response turns upward at higher frequencies because the signal feeds forward around the op-amp rather than going through it.
 This can be mitigated using higher value resistors but it creates more noise.

-## 4. Analysis/Interpretation (WIP)
+## 4. Analysis/Interpretation
-After filtering, the EMG signal will be sampled with an ADC (either a standalone one or an onboard one in a microcontroller).
-Further analysis can be done but the exact procedure depends largely on the use case.
+After filtering and sampling to digitized the signal, further analysis can be done.
+Exactly what kind of analysis largely depends on the use case.

-For example, EMG-based gesture recognition could use machine learning and feature extraction techniques to classify various gestures (possibly in conjunction with an IMU or motion sensor).
-Simpler use cases might need very little further processing or none at all.
+For example, EMG-based gesture recognition could use machine learning and feature extraction techniques to classify various gestures (possibly in conjunction with an IMU or motion sensor to identify more gestures and/or increase the accuracy of gesture recognition).
+A simple diagnostic/monitoring system may just extract a few features such as the peak values.